veloper/pgkeen/README.md

 ## Features

+### General

+- Python 3.10.14 compiled from source
+- Full carryover support for the official `postgres:16` image and its idiosyncrasies.
+- All extensions pre-installed and enabled on `postgres` database and user.

 ### Declarative ENV → PostgreSQL GUC Synchronization

 Every 5 minutes, `pgkeen` uses the `pg_cron` and `getenv` extensions to automatically synchronize PostgreSQL settings (GUCs) with environment variables.